Oil refinery fire near Iran's capital burns into second day | Headlines

 Oil refinery fire near Iran's capital burns into second day

-A massive fire at an oil refinery near Irans capital burned into a second day Thursday as firefighters struggled to extinguish the flames.
-Authorities initially suggested the flames affected a liquified petroleum gas pipeline at the refinery.Iranian Oil Minister Bijan Zanganeh visited the scene overnight.
+Authorities initially suggested the flames affected a liquified petroleum gas pipeline at the refinery.The head of Tehrans emergency medical services, Payman Saberian, said 11 people were injured, with four in hospitals, semi-official ISNA news agency reported.Iranian Oil Minister Bijan Zanganeh visited the scene overnight.

 - Country: